 It began with a shift in values and a desire for simplicity.

 Andy Bell had spent more than ten years in the corporate world, first as a stockbroker and then in the food and beverage industry.
-Wanting to start a family, and recognizing that the hours associated with restaurant management left no time for a personal life, Andy and his wife Colette made the decision to return to their home state of Colorado in 1997.
+Wanting to start a family, and recognizing that the hours associated with restaurant management left no time for a personal life, Andy then made the decision to return home to the state of Colorado in 1997.

 This convinced him that there was a vastly under-served market in the home repair field, and he began researching the idea of expanding the business.

-In the 18 years since, The Handyman Matters Franchise Organization has expanded from coast to coast, but that singular and modest origin represents the values and concepts that are still in place within the company today.
+In the 19 years since The Handyman Matters Franchise Organization has expanded from coast to coast, but that singular and modest origin represents the values and concepts that are still in place within the company today.

 Business should never come at the expense of family life, or of allowing personal time for either owners or their employees.